swcarpentry/DEPRECATED-boot-camps/python/2020/Readme.md

 real/non-integer number) and `c` to the value 1.0 + 2j (Notice, how
 easy and intuitive it is in python to set multiple variables to something.
 You'll discover a lot of similar syntax that is designed to make your life easier).
-Lets use the built-in type function to determine the type of each of the three variables we just created:
+Let's use the built-in type function to determine the type of each of the three variables we just created:

 ```python